 Expected credit losses of credit-impaired financial assets are determined based on the difference between the present value of the recoverable cash flows under a range of scenarios, including the realisation of any collateral held where appropriate, discounted with the financial assets’ original effective interest rate, and the gross carrying value of the financial assets prior to any credit impairments.

-In order to assess the expected credit loss, models are developed based on historical repayment, default information and other information indicating default risk behavior.
+In order to assess the expected credit loss, models are developed based on historical repayment, default information and other information indicating default risk behaviour.

 Allowance for expected credit loss is recognised as expected credit loss in profit or loss.